capaj/jspm-react/README.md

 npm build #build your bundle, use purely for production npm test #runs mocha/chai/jsdom tests in node.js
 ```

-## Why choose JSPM over webpack anyway?
-Webpack's offering is good.
-Frankly it just comes down to your personal preference of package manager.
-System.js might be easier to integrate if you don't want to bother with a build process.
-It can run straight from the source, whereas webpack can't.

 ## Styles
 Make your own style pipeline, this boilerplate doesn't offer one.
 Me personally, I am fine with inline styles inside my react components most of the time, but that is just me.